 Our global footprint helps us to uncover areas of significant investment potential while our scale allows us to negotiate competitive terms for the benefit of our clients.
 This breadth of experience and resources allows us to construct truly differentiated portfolios designed to help our clients reach their targets while reducing downside risk.

-We strive to align ourselves with our clients.
-We don’t offer proprietary investment products, accept compensation from managers for recommending their products, or have any other business agendas that might otherwise compete with our clients for our best ideas.
+We strive to align ourselves with our clients and don’t derive revenue from managers or other business agendas that might compete with you for our best ideas.

 We serve diverse organizations and plan types, including:

 - Government & Public Institutions